BEYOND FOOD WASTE CITIES

 One factor that makes Milan unique -enabling this social dynamic to occur – is that most apartments have communal space that is dedicated to waste management enabling residents to share the bins.
 This system may be harder to replicate in countries – such as the Netherlands – that don’t have this space available and instead rely on street-based bins.

-With less than 10% of food waste remaining in the residual stream (compared to 30-50% in many other cities around the world), Milan is truly a World class example of separate food waste collection.
+With less than 10% of food waste remaining in the residual stream, Milan is truly a World class example of separate food waste collection.